mirrorkeydev/Appstract/CONTRIBUTING.md

     - These should look something like `com.dkanada.icecons/com.dkanada.icecons.MainActivity`, and if your app is in the list of [most-requested icons](https://github.com/mirrorkeydev/Appstract/blob/master/icons/most-requested-icons.txt), you should be able to find it there.
 Note that there may be multiple of these names for each app.
     - If you can't find any activity names, I recommend googling `"ComponentInfo" [name of app] "appfilter.xml"` (with the `"`s) - there you should find other `appfilter.xml` files, with the corresponding activity names there.
 6. Once I approve the icons, I'll merge the pull request (add your changes to the main repository), and add you to the contributors section of the app.

+### For people who haven't used Git or GitHub before:
+Coming soon!

 If at any point you're having trouble with opening a fork or pull request, feel free to reach out to me at mirrorkeydev@gmail.com :)